serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 ### The Local Development Experience

-First time you **run** any service using `serverless run`, you will get a slightly different experience.
+The first time you **run** any service using `serverless run`, you will get a slightly different experience.
 Let's run the users service, and look at the visualization on the terminal:

 ```bash
  $ cd mailman/services/users